fugerit-org/graalkus/src/main/docs/slidev/graalkus/pages/03_migration.md

 <v-clicks depth="1">

-1. Full approach - when all the features can be easily configured to be included in a native build
+1. <span v-mark.circle.green="1">Full</span> approach - when all the features can be easily configured to be included in a native build
-2. Mixed approach - when not all features can be converted to AOT for any reason, for instance :
+2. <span v-mark.circle.orange="1">Mixed</span> approach - when not all features can be converted to AOT for any reason, for instance :
    - costs - we need to rewrite the feature and we decide conversion is not worth
    - technical limitation - some feature simply relies on some technology which cannot be converted (i.e. a very old library)